technomancy/leiningen/INTRO.md

 parts.
 These aspects of Maven are not nearly as complex as the build features that have given it its somewhat fearsome reputation.
-Think of it as the package manager of the JVM world, much like Rubygems, CPAN, etc. There is a central canonical repository, a Clojure-specific repository called Clojars, and projects often also make their jars available through project-specific public repositories.
+Think of it as the package manager of the JVM world, much like Rubygems, CPAN, etc. There is a central canonical Java-centric repository, a Clojure-specific repository called Clojars, and projects often also make their jars available through project-specific public repositories.
 It allows you to define the dependencies of your project, which it then goes and retrieves, stores in a local repository ("~/.m2" on Unix by default), and copies into your project's "lib/" directory.
 This makes it so that you don't have to check your dependent jar files into your SCM or make developers hunt down dependency jars by hand.

 Leiningen describes packages using identifiers that look like: